mtang724/mtang724/README.md

 ### Hi there 👋

-I'm a Incomming PhD student at the University of Illinois Urbana-Champaign (UIUC), working on Mobile Sensing, Graph Mining, Data Mining, Pervasive Computing, and IoT Systems.
+I'm an Incomming PhD student at the University of Illinois Urbana-Champaign (UIUC), working on Mobile Sensing, Graph Mining, Data Mining, Pervasive Computing, and IoT Systems.

 - [HomePage](https://mtang.fyi)